 The value of the benefits can be adjusted up or down to suit the sponsor’s budget.
 If the margin isn’t enough, more benefits can be offered so the fee can be increased to make the event viable.
 At the same time, you need to ensure sponsors feel they have gained value for money.

 Never allocate all your benefits up front; keep some in reserve to call on during the negotiations if you need to.
 Later you can offer them to the major sponsor as a bonus, which will impress them.

-Wise sponsorship seekers keep a proportion of the fee aside to use as a bonus offering to increase the return for the sponsor.
+Wise sponsorship seekers keep a proportion of the fee aside to pay for bonus promotional activities to increase the return for the sponsor.
 Around 10-15% of the fee is a useful amount to keep in hand for this.
-Many don’t think of this, but they can get great mileage from this to help the sponsor get better value for their investment – and that means the sponsor will be a lot happier.
+Many sponsorship seekers don’t think of this, but they can get great mileage from these activities to help the sponsor get better value for their investment – and that means the sponsor will be a lot happier.
 This is especially important if you want the sponsor to renew for a recurring event.

 Generally it is better to seek one major sponsor rather than offer several smaller sponsorship packages because the servicing commitment for several sponsors can create a heavy load and soak up too much of the sponsorship funding.

 There is no problem with issuing up to about a dozen major sponsorship proposals at a time as long as they are customized to the needs of each recipient.